baharmon/lectures/content/teaching-2024/_index.md

 {{< note >}}
-He used simulations with tracer dye to study the flow and acculumation of fine sediment...
+He used simulations with tracer dye to study the flow and accumulation of fine sediment...
 {{< /note >}}

 ---